SeanFellowes/SocketMeister/README.md

 # SocketMeister

 SocketMeister is a socket library for solutions requiring persistent, multiple endpoint TCP/IP connectivity.
-It is an easy to use, high throughput and multithreaded.
+It is easy to use, high throughput and multithreaded.

 SocketMeister **Client** provides fault tolerance by automatically reconnecting in the event of connection failure and in environment where multiple servers are deployed (i.e. for redundancy and/or high workload), SocketMeister **Client** will automatically round-robin until a server is found.